SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

 ```

 The second file to focus on is the `pyproject.toml`.
 This file is important for actually converting your code into a
 Python project.
-Essentially, whenever you run `pip install`, `pip` is in charge of both downloading the package you want
-but also in charge of *installing* it.
-For `pip` to be able to install a package it needs instructions on what part of
+Essentially, when installing a package, the package manager needs instructions on what part of
 the code it should install and how to install it.
 This is the job of the `pyproject.toml` file.

 Below we have both added a description of the structure of the `pyproject.toml` file but also `setup.py + setup.cfg`